trettifjerde/gatsby34/src/projects/cookbook-next.md

 name: "Cookbook Next.js"
 repo: "https://github.com/trettifjerde/cookbook-nextjs"
 url: "https://cookbook-nextjs-34.vercel.app/"
+desc: "An app for sharing recipes and keeping shopping lists."
+accountable:
+- fullstack
+- design
 tags:
 - TypeScript
 - React
+- Next.js
 - Redux Toolkit
-- Next.js app router
 - Rest API
 - MongoDB
 - CSS
 - Tailwind
 - Framer Motion
 ---
-An app for sharing recipes and keeping shopping lists.

-Signing up is done on the server.
-Passwords are hashed.
-Sessions are managed using **JWT**.
-A middleware guards protected routes.

-Shopping lists can be managed manually or updated with ingredients from any recipe in just one click.
-Items with the same name and units stack automatically.
+Registration, authentication and authorization are implemented without any third-party libraries except for **JWT**.

-Data is stored in a **Mongo Atlas** database and cached both on server and client, so the number of calls to the database is reduced.
+Data is stored in a **Mongo Atlas** database and is cached both on server and client, so the number of DB calls is reduced.

-Recipe images get uploaded to third-party image hosting upon form submission.
+Recipe images are uploaded to [imgbb](https://imgbb.com/) when the recipe form is being submitted.

+All the ingredients of any given recipe can be added to your shopping list in just one click.
+Items with the same name and units add up automatically.